faizanbhat/project-euler/README.md

 10. Find the sum of all the primes below two million.
 11. What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20×20 grid?
 12. What is the value of the first triangle number to have over five hundred divisors?
+13. Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.